 Economic Performance

-The future trajectory of economic growth heavily depends on political stability, continued reforms, donor support and improved performance in the forestry and agricultural sectors.
-The CAR’s economy faces risks due to low levels of economic diversification and heavy reliance on foreign aid, which accounts for over 40% of the budget.
-The country’s geographical location, with only one access road, makes it highly vulnerable to external shocks, as demonstrated by events in 2020 and 2021.
-These risks outweigh the incentives to attract foreign direct investment, which amounted to 1.2% of GDP in 2021 (compared to 1.15% in 2019 and 0.2% in 2015, before the 2013 crisis).
-The overall public debt reached 47.6% of GDP in 2021 and is projected to increase to 54.8% in 2022, breaking the downward trend observed from over 50% in 2017 to 43.4% in 2020.
+Due to its landlocked geography and delays in infrastructure improvements, high energy prices and severe energy shortages have become the single most important bottleneck to expanding economic activity.
+Like other low-income countries, the CAR’s economy faces risks from low levels of economic diversification and a heavy reliance on foreign aid, which accounts for over 40% of the national budget.
+The country’s geographical location, with only one access road, makes it highly vulnerable to external shocks, as demonstrated by the COVID-19 pandemic in 2020 and 2021.
+Although there have been some improvements, these risks still outweigh the incentives that might attract more significant foreign direct investment.
+FDI slightly increased to 1.5% of GDP in 2023 (compared to 1.2% in 2021 and 0.2% in 2015).
+The overall public debt reached 57.6% of GDP in 2023 and is projected to stabilize at 58.3% in 2024, well above pre-pandemic levels.

 Output strength